aymanbazyan/storeflow-docs/docs/01-Overview/01-About.md

 - **Sales**: Set up discounts on products and sets, with a simple discount calculator.
 - **Discount Codes:** Create and manage custom discount codes for customers.
-- **Promotions:** Run sitewide sales and feature promotional items on the storefront.
+- **Promotions:** Run sitewide sales and feature promotional and new items on the storefront.

 #### **Store Customization**